One Hundred Thirty Seven

 Fin, ‘What makes people do that crap?’

-‘It’s usually blamed on the abuser’s abuse, like daddy played with my pussy so now I’m going to torture my own kid.
+‘It’s usually blamed on the abuser’s abuse, like daddy and mommy beat me so now I’m going to torture my own kid.
 I think it’s baloney, thousands of children are abused, they don’t grow up and torture their own children.
 This is an example of pure evil, rabid dog mean.
 I saw the mugshot, she’s fat, ugly, stringy hair, blotchy skin, takes her self-hatred out on a child.’

 ‘How’s she even get pregnant?’